-In a bit to improve ice quality, the rink managers were asked to switch curling to Mondays at the same time, and this happened as Neil Slaughter’s place as Ice Rink Manager switched to Hugh Meikle.
+In a bid to improve ice quality, the rink managers were asked to switch curling to Mondays, and at the same time that this happened, Neil Slaughter’s place as Ice Rink Manager switched to Hugh Meikle.
 Hugh was co-opted on to the Association’s Committee as the Centre representative.

 Both the Royal Caledonian Curling Club in Edinburgh and Preston Curling Club were invited to play competitions and friendly matches at Deeside, and the first friendly match against Preston took place on 27th January 1975.
 In a bid to attract new curlers, Round Tables were invited to challenge matches, and Don Cowen drew up a design for the first metal and cloth Association badges.
 He also made contacts in Scotland and pursued the idea of affiliating the Association to the Royal Caledonian Curling Club.

 Sadly as the Association took its first major steps it had to suffer the loss of Chairman, David Powell-Edwards.
 An enthusiastic member and experienced in Committee work and organisation, his qualities were sadly missed during the ensuing months.